 Ensure that your narrative is cohesive: The ideas you present in your personal statement are connected by a common thread (or threads).
 For example, your conclusion should refer back to your introductory paragraph and restate your main thesis in a slightly different way.

 Proofread carefully: Edit and spell-check your personal statement multiple times, with the caveat that the spell-check tool is not perfect.
 You typically have only two double-spaced pages to make the strongest case possible for your candidacy.
 Do not let the small details distract from your big picture.
-Sometimes it helps to have somebody you trust read over your finished product, including Penn's pre-law advisors.
+Sometimes it helps to have someone you trust proof-read your finished product.

 Check each law school's requirements and instructions: While most law schools ask for an open-ended essay, the prompt may differ by school.
 You should also check each law school's page length or word/character specifications.
 Generally, a two-page, double-spaced essay is the standard.